 In older children, you may be able to ask them to copy your facial expressions (e.g. blowing out your cheeks, showing teeth, screwing up eyes, wrinkling forehead).

-Vestibulocochlear nerve (VII)
+Vestibulocochlear nerve (VIII)

 The vestibulocochlearnerve is responsible for balance and hearing.

 Infants: make a soft sound close to the ear (i.e. rustling of paper).
 The child should show an ‘alerting response’.

 >5-6 months: the child should be able to localise the sound to a specific quadrant.

 School-age children: softly whisper a number approximately 30 cm from the ear.
 Rinne and Weber’s can also be used.

 Vestibular function: poor head control, truncal unsteadiness, gait ataxia, nausea, vomiting and horizontal nystagmus may indicate vestibular system dysfunction.